epfl-ada/ada-2022-project-analyteam/README.md

 ## Questions We Want To Address
 ---
 * Does natural user soft-clustering help grasp and quantify the attractiveness of a website for each type of users ?
 Can we use this clustering to help breakdown and understand variations in the attractiveness of a website over time ?
 * Can natural user clustering help uncover hidden consumer/reviewer behavior ?
 In simpler terms, what can we tell about the users belonging to the same cathegory ?
-Are they vary similar in the language they use or the ratings they give ?
+Are they very similar in the language they use or the ratings they give ?
 Do cross-cathegory preferences in the same location vary significantly ?
 Can we build personas for each cathegory to help the website administrators better grasp the kind of users who frequent the website ?

 ## Design choices:
 ---